f4exb/sdrangel-docker/sdrangelcli/readme.md

 The build command can control from which branch you are cloning the source of SDRangelCli.
 You can also give a different tag version than the default.

   - `-b` specifies which branch you are checking out in the clone (default is `master`).
 The image name of the image tag (after the /) will be the branch name e.g. `sdrangel/dev:latest`
-  - `-c` specifies an arbitrary commit tag.
+  - `-c` specifies an arbitrary commit label.
 This is to force a fresh clone of the SDRangelCli repository.
-If that tag changes from the one previously used then the clone layer in the build cache is refreshed.
+If that label changes from the one previously used then the clone layer in the build cache is refreshed.
     - By default this is the current timestamp so each time the build is run a new cache is built
     - You can specify the commit SHA1 so that a fresh copy will be taken only if a new commit took place
   - `-i` specifies the image name (default is `sdrangelcli`)